Membership

 A: NAEA encourages the formation of Student Chapters to encourage a high standard of quality art education on campus and in the community and to provide students with a smooth transition from art education preparation to professional practice.
 NAEA student membership is strongly encouraged and sponsor membership is required.

-Q: Do you have an NAEA Fact Sheet?
+Q: Do you have a Fact Sheet?

-Q: How are Convention sites selected?
+Q: How are NAEA National Convention sites selected?

 A: Sites are rotated around the country to make access easier for members.
-Cities are chosen based on local hotel accommodations such as the number of sleeping rooms, the available meeting and exhibition space and of course, the cost to members.
+Cities are chosen based on local hotel accommodations such as the number of sleeping rooms, the available meeting and exhibition space, and of course, the cost to members.
 Air traffic flow into the city plus local resources like museums and architectural interests also influence the choice.

 Q: Where can I find information about the titles and locations of past NAEA National Conventions?

-Click here to view the NAEA National Convention Themes & Locations
+NAEA National Convention Themes & Locations

-Click here to view the NAEA National Convention Program Coordinators![]()
+NAEA National Convention Program Coordinators

 A: Only the designated Institutional member can submit a proposal.